ZaidQureshi/bam/README.md

 **Graph Benchmarks** Initial implementation of graph benchmarks are taken from EMOGI (https://github.com/illinois-impact/EMOGI).
 We use the same dataset used in EMOGI and write them into SSDs using `benchmark/readwrite` application.
 BFS, CC, SSSP and PageRank benchmarks are implemented.
 BFS and CC workloads are extensively studied while SSSP and PageRank studies in progress.

-#### FOR ASPLOS AOE: THE DATASET FOR THE GRAPH APPLICATIONS ARE ALREADY PRELOADED ON THE SSDS ON THE PROVIDED SYSTEM.
-THE TESTER NEED NOT RE-WRITE THE DATA.
+**Dataset** If you need access to these preprocessed datasets, please reach out to us.
+These are gigantic datasets and we can figure out how to share the preprocessed ones.

 **Your application** One can use any of these example benchmark and implement their application using `bam::array` abstraction.
 Feel free to reach out over Github issues incase if you run into issue or require additional insights on how to best use BaM in your codebase.

-#### FOR ASPLOS AOR: PLEASE REFER TO THE [asplosaoe](./asplosaoe/) DIRECTORY FOR HOW TO RUN THE APPLICATIONS AND THE EXPECTED OUTPUTS!
+#### FOR ASPLOS AOE: PLEASE REFER TO THE [asplosaoe](./asplosaoe/) DIRECTORY FOR HOW TO RUN THE APPLICATIONS AND THE EXPECTED OUTPUTS!

 # Citations